-STUDENT RIGHTS AND RESPONSIBILITIES.
+STUDENT RIGHTS AND RESPONSIBILITIES

-Student rights and responsibilities are posted at this site.
+Students are expected to review the Student Rights and Responsibilities.
 The purpose of this document is to provide students with a general overview of both their rights and responsibilities as members of the Santa Fe College community.